 Step 3 – Get a SSL Certificate

 Let’s Encrypt do a strong Domain Validation automatically with multiple challenges to verify the ownership of the domain.
-Once Certificate Authority (CA) verified the authenticity of your domain, SSL certificate will be issued.
+Once the Certificate Authority (CA) verified the authenticity of your domain, SSL certificate will be issued.

 sudo certbot-auto certonly --standalone -d example.com -d www.example.com

 Above command will prompt for an email address, which is used for sending email alerts related to SSL renewal and expiration.
-Also, asks few more questions.
+Also, asks a few more questions.
 After completion, it will issue an SSL certificate and will also create a new VirtualHost configuration file on your system.

 Step 4 – Check SSL Certificate

 If everything goes fine.
 A new ssl will be issued at below location.
 Navigate to below directory and view files.

 Setp 5 – Configure SSL VirtualHost

 Use the following configurations for Apache and Nginx web server.
 Edit virtual host configuration file and add below entries for the certificate.